 The dashboard is also much more detailed so I can see my entire financial life on one screen, including my budget.
 Check out what the Personal Capital dashboard looks like below.

-To learn about why (and how) I use both budget tracking apps checkout my post on Personal Capital vs. Mint.
-Since using either Mint or Personal Capital requires you to link your bank and investing accounts, a question I get all the time is, is Personal Capital safe?
+To learn about why (and how) I use both budget tracking apps check out my post on Personal Capital vs. Mint.
+Since using either Mint or Personal Capital requires you to link your bank and investing accounts, another question I address is: is Personal Capital safe?

 According to YNAB, every dollar has a job and it’s up to you to put it to work.
 YNAB has tens of thousands of devoted users who swear by the service.

 You Need A Budget is regularly recommended as the best paid budgeting tracker and template, and it’s an accolade that’s well deserved.
 It is without a doubt the most comprehensive and best online budgeting tracker on the market.

 Their online budgeting template works on your computer, phone, and has every budgeting feature you would ever need.
 While it can be a little daunting at first, if you’re serious about taking your budgeting game to the next level it’s worth trying YNAB out for free.

 5. Mvelopes [Free 30 day Trial, then $6 per month]